2N Diamonds & Fine Jewelry

 +

 FL / IF — Flawless / Internally Flawless.
-No inclusions visible at 10x
+No inclusions visible at 10x.
+Extremely rare and commanding the highest premiums.

 VVS1 / VVS2 — Very Very Slightly Included.
-Extremely difficult to see at 10x
+Minute inclusions that are extraordinarily difficult for even a skilled grader to locate at 10x.

 SI1 / SI2 — Slightly Included.
-Noticeable at 10x, may be visible to naked eye
+Noticeable inclusions at 10x.
+SI1 is often eye-clean; SI2 may show visible inclusions depending on the stone.

-Our Recommendation: VS1-VS2 offers the best value — eye-clean diamonds at significantly lower prices than VVS grades.
+Our Recommendation: VS1–VS2 offers the ideal balance — guaranteed eye-clean diamonds at significantly lower prices than VVS or Flawless grades.
+You save substantially without any visible compromise in beauty.

 Full Clarity Guide →